My mouth got jammed.

-Whisky and tequila.
+Whisky meets tequila.
 Yep, it was another serendipitous find for me and Mr. C. By the way, you can thank him for the silly title. 😉

 Thanks to our mutual craving for margaritas one recent Saturday, we accidentally stumbled upon this latest offering from Don Julio while buying our tequila.

 So tomorrow happens to be my 2 year blogging anniversary.
 Hooray me!!
-To celebrate, I am trying a new Scotch cocktail recipe. called a Full Scottish.
-Seems rather appropriate, actually, given the focus of my blog.
+To celebrate, I am trying a new Scotch cocktail recipe called a Full Scottish.
+It seems rather appropriate, actually, given the focus of my blog.

 20 ml/4 tsp lemon juice